changminbark/changminbark.github.io/index.md

 <div class="row">
     <div class="4u 12u$(medium)">
 		<h3>Artificial Intelligence Research</h3>
-		<p>In my research, I delve into the intricacies of convolutional neural networks (CNNs), specifically focusing on the interplay between training epochs.
-Through modifying and enhancing a CNN model utilizing the Adam optimizer, I meticulously capture all parameters and gradients.
-I am actively exploring innovative techniques and methodologies to dissect and visualize the intricate patterns within the training process, aiming to deepen our understanding of CNN behavior and enhance model performance.
-Additionally, I extend my investigation by recreating a parallel model within Excel, shedding light on the nuanced processes underlying CNN training dynamics.</p>
+		<p>In my research, I explore advanced machine learning techniques and their applications.
+Currently, I am preparing to work with Professor Brian King on time-series stock price forecast prediction using machine learning models such as deep echo state networks.
+This research aims to leverage these models' capabilities to accurately predict stock market movements over time.
+Previously, I have delved into convolutional neural networks (CNNs), focusing on the intricacies of training epochs.
+By modifying and enhancing a CNN model with the Adam optimizer, I meticulously captured all parameters and gradients to analyze performance.
+I also recreated a parallel model in Excel, illuminating the nuanced processes underlying CNN training dynamics.
+My ongoing research continues to deepen our understanding of AI models and their applications in both stock forecasting and neural network training.</p>
     </div>
     <div class="4u 12u$(medium)">
 		<h3>Application/Web Development</h3>
 		<p>In my application and web development endeavors, I've embarked on diverse projects showcasing my proficiency across various tech stacks.
-Notable among these are a vibrant social media platform crafted using the MERN stack, an ongoing sentiment analysis endeavor harnessing AI/ML to gauge company sentiment from scraped Google News data, and my integral role as a Fullstack developer in crafting the TedXBucknell University website.
-Additionally, I've honed my skills through engaging in numerous in-class projects, ranging from Java Springboot implementations to Python-based ventures, further enriching my development repertoire.</p>
+Notable among these is Destinex, where I led a cross-functional team using the MERN stack (MongoDB, Express, React, Node.js) to create a platform for ordering deliveries and services overseas, improving data processing speed by 30% and reducing server response time by 25%.
+I have also contributed as a Fullstack developer to the TedXBucknell University website.
+Additionally, I've undertaken significant work in backend engineering, such as optimizing the notification system at Hangry Indonesia, where I rewrote processes in Golang, achieving a 90% efficiency boost, and implemented a Redis Streams-based message queue, reducing cloud hosting costs by 70%.
+My repertoire also includes sentiment analysis projects using AI/ML for company sentiment tracking from Google News data, alongside various in-class projects, from Java Spring Boot implementations to Python-based ventures, enriching my development portfolio further.</p>
     </div>
     <div class="4u 12u$(medium)">
 		<h3>Entrepreneurship</h3>